gereon-t/trajectopy-core/README.md

 ## Importing Trajectories

-Trajectory files must be ASCII files with a csv-like layout, by default, trajectopy filters for the ".traj" extension.
+Trajectory files must be ASCII files with a csv-like layout.
 The default column structure that can be read without any configuration is the following:

 | time | position x | position y | position z | quaternion x | quaternion y | quaternion z | quaternion w |
 |---|---|---|---|---|---|---|---|